knoll3/Blog-odin-project/README.md

 * ...

 Testing the git on Atom.
-Again testing the git in Atom.
+Again testing the git in Atomting
 Another test
 Testing in sublime now